fltech-imbal/imbal/sphinx/source/imbal/regression/shap_explain_tabular_sample.md

 style="width: 400px"
 src="../../_static/regression/shap_tabular_sample/housing-bar-0.png"/>

-Unlike LIME, SHAP does not support explanations for chosen regression values.
+Unlike LIME, SHAP does not currently support explanations for a chosen (user specified) regression value, only values predicted by the provided model.